mcdexio/mcdex-references/en/perpetual.md

-# Perpetual Contract
+# Perpetual

 ## Introduction

 MCDEX Perpetual is a derivative product similar to the Futures but without an expiry date.

 Currently, MCDEX Perpetual has two trading pages:

 - **Order Book** (order book trading)
 - **AMM (Automatic Market Maker)** - AMM acts as a counterparty

 MCDEX Perpetual features funding payments to soft-peg the price of the perpetual contract to the ETH price.

 If Perpetual trades higher than the Index price, the long position holders make a funding payment to the short position holders.
 This increases the holding cost for long position holders because of which they eventually execute sell orders thereby pushing the Perpetual price down towards the Index price.

 Similarly, If Perpetual trades lower than the Index price, the short position holders make a funding payment to the long position holders.
 This increases the holding cost for short position holders because of which they eventually execute buy orders thereby pushing the Perpetual price up towards the Index price.

 MCDEX Perpetual continuously measures the difference between Mark Price of the Perpetual contract and Chainlink’s ETH/USD Index.
 The percentage difference between these two prices acts as the basis for the 8-hourly funding rate applied to all outstanding perpetual contracts.

 Funding payments are automatically calculated every second and are added to or subtracted from the available trading balance in your realized PNL account (which is also part of your available trading balance).
 You can withdraw your realized PNL balance from your Margin account at any time.

-## Contract Specifications
+## Contract Specification

 |Contract Symbol           | 	ETH-PERP                                                |